NoxOrg/Nox.Docs/src/pages/en/nox-lib-sample-seed-exchange-rates.md

 ***
 It's time to wrap up our project with a final step, arguably the actual reason we started the project.
 Let's take a moment to recap all the components we've added to our microservice since its humble quick-start beginnings:

-- We started by considering the various entities and architecture of our microservice and neatly defined that in yaml files in our design folder.
+- We started by considering the various entities and architecture of our microservice and neatly defined them in yaml files in our solution design folder.
-- The Nox library scaffolded the database provider of our choice with tables and indexes based on our yaml definitions in our design file.
+- The Nox library scaffolded the database provider of our choice with tables and indexes based on the definitions in our solution design files.
 - We seeded data for our microservice by simply specifying the source and update strategy in our entity design files.
 - We reviewed the monitoring and observability of our microservice using the Hangfire console.
 - We added an additional messenger to our microservice and added listeners to react to entity state change.